Rachel and Channah

 While the general plot line in the two stories is quite similar, the depiction of the characters is rather different.
 These contrasts allow us to find deeper nuances in the behavior and motivations of the characters:

-• Leah – The narrator makes his judgement of Peninah clear: she is the unjustified aggressor, and she disappears quickly from sight, thus casting her in a negative light and simultaneously setting Channah as a positive character.
-In contrast, the narrator does not show any preference for Rachel over Leah.
+- Leah – The text makes its judgement of Peninah clear: she is the unjustified aggressor, and she disappears quickly from sight, thus casting her in a negative light and simultaneously setting Channah as a positive character.
+In contrast, the text does not show any preference for Rachel over Leah.
 In fact, the literary similarities between Leah and Channah imply that Hashem actively intervened in Leah's favor in order to offset Yaakov's hate and Rachel's jealousy.9